cloudqubes/ootc-documentation/source/adminguide/templates.rst

 the ISO is available via HTTP specify an upload URL such as http://my.web.server/filename.iso.

-ISOs may be public or private, like templates.ISOs are not hypervisor-specific.
-That is, a guest on vSphere can mount the exact same image that a guest on KVM can mount.

 ISO images may be stored in the system and made available with a privacy level similar to templates.
 ISO images are classified as either bootable or not bootable.
 A bootable ISO image is one that contains an OS image.
-CloudStack allows a user to boot a guest VM off of an ISO image.
+OOTC allows a user to boot a guest VM off of an ISO image.
 Users can also attach ISO images to guest VMs.
 For example, this enables installing PV drivers into Windows.
-ISO images are not hypervisor-specific.

 Adding an ISO
 ---------------

-To make additional operating system or other software available for use with guest VMs, you can add an ISO.
-The ISO is typically thought of as an operating system image, but you can also add ISOs for other types of software, such as desktop applications that you want to be installed as part of a template.
+To add an ISO:

 #.
-Log in to the CloudStack UI as an administrator or end user.
+Log in to the OOTC UI.

 #.
-In the left navigation bar, click Templates.
+In the left navigation bar, click ISOs in Packages menu. |package-icon.png|

 #.
-In Select View, choose ISOs.

-#.
 Click Add ISO.

 #.
 In the Add ISO screen, provide the following:

+   -  **URL**: The URL that hosts the ISO image.

    -  **Name**: Short name for the ISO image.
 For example, CentOS 6.2 64-bit.